stephenlsmith/GLNS.jl/README.md

 ```

 The following are a few examples.
 The first is the default setting.
 The
-last example is a persistent solver that will run for at most 30 seconds,
+last example is a persistent solver that will run for at most 60 seconds,
-but will quit if it finds a tour of cost 13,505 or less (the optimal for
+but will quit if it finds a tour of cost 13,505 or less (the best known solution
-this instance is 13,502):
+for this instance is 13,502):

 ```
 julia> GLNS.solver("test/39rat195.gtsp")